Immunotherapy for Bladder Cancer

 Your doctor inserts a catheter through your urethra into your bladder.
 This usually isn’t painful, although you will feel some discomfort when the catheter goes through the urethra.
 Any urine remaining in the bladder drains out through the catheter.
 Then your doctor injects the drug into the catheter.

-You should do your best not to urinate for at least two hours after the drugs are put into your bladder.
+You should do your best not to urinate for at least 2 hours after the drugs are put into your bladder.
 This allows the drugs to stay in your bladder long enough to kill cancer cells.
 You will lie flat during this time, and will be asked to change position occasionally to make sure the drugs reach all parts of the bladder lining.
 After you urinate, the drugs will come out of the bladder in your urine.

 Because BCG is made up of live bacteria, it is very important that you follow instructions carefully about handling your urine after receiving the treatment.
 Wash your hands after urinating.
 You may be instructed to add bleach to the toilet water for the first few hours after the treatment to kill the bacteria in the urine.

-Your doctor will ask you to drink a lot of water starting about two hours after the procedure.
+Your doctor will ask you to drink a lot of water starting about 2 hours after the procedure.
 This will dilute the drug that remains in your bladder and reduce bladder irritation, fever, and other potential side effects.

 What to expect after immunotherapy for bladder cancer